Posted By: Golf NSW

 Violations of the Code of Conduct In-Play include:

-g) Being disrespectful to other players, referees or spectators
+- g) Being disrespectful to other players, referees, spectators or staff

 - h) Audible emission or unauthorized use of electronic devices such as mobile phones on the golf course or during play

 - i) Violation of the Host Club’s Dress Code